crispcam/crispcam-demo-assets/README-open-source.md

 Visit the Anthos Service Mesh Services page in the cloud console to see the various graph, timeline and topology views.

 Show SLO and SLI metrics at this stage

+### Open Source

+Visit the [kiali dashboard](http://localhost:20001/kiali/) (admin/admin) and click Graph - ensure the default project is selected (it's not by default).

+Show how this is all handled without any major code changes (just some http headers).
+If the customer wants more detail the attached file [code/RestTemplateConfig.kt](code/RestTemplateConfig.kt) shows how a Spring Boot config bean could be used to achieve this and lists the http headers persisted.

+Show how load balancing (e.g. to the review app) is handled and if you add the traffic percentage label show how it is roughly 50/50.

 ## Step 5 - Show client-side load balancing